Mastercard/connect-android-sdk/README.md

 ## Step 1 - Add repository to your project

-## Gradle
+## Maven-central

 Add the following code to the dependency section in the build.gradle file.
-To install a specific version, replace “+” with the preferred version number:

 ```
-dependencies {
-    implementation 'com.mastercard.openbanking.connect:connect-sdk:+'
+ implementation 'com.mastercard.openbanking.connect:connect-sdk:<insert latest version>'
-}
 ```

 ## Manual